UC-Davis-molecular-computing/gpac/README.md

 The initial values are specified as a Python dict `initial_values` mapping variables (again, sympy symbols or strings) to their initial values (floats).
 If you leave out a symbol as a key to `initial_values`, it is assumed to have initial value 0.

-Finally, you can specify the times at which to solve for the ODEs as an iterable of floats.
+Finally, you can specify the times at which to solve for the ODEs as an iterable of floats `t_eval`.
 (This is optional; if not specified it uses the time values 0.0, 0.01, 0.02, 0.03, ..., 0.98, 0.99, 1.0)

 Remaining parameters are optional (see below for examples of them).
 See docstrings of functions `integrate_odes` and `plot` in the source code file [gpac.py](gpac/gpac.py) for more details.